Current employer: Plymouth University, self-employed

 Inspired by this story?

 For more information about studying creative writing please visit our MA Creative Writing page.
-For more information about our range of English and creative writing courses within the School of Humanities and Performing Art, please visit the school page.
+For more information about our range of English and creative writing courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?